MicrosoftDocs/office-developer-exchange-docs/docs/management/how-to-get-a-list-of-mail-users-by-using-the-exchange-management-shell.md

     |Exchange server without using SSL  <br/> |`http://<servername>/PowerShell`  <br/> |
     |Exchange server using SSL  <br/> |`https://<servername>/PowerShell`  <br/> |

-- **schemaUri**&ndash;A string that contains the URI of the schema document that defines the Exchange Management Shell schema.
+- **schemaUri** &ndash; A string that contains the URI of the schema document that defines the Exchange Management Shell schema.
 The schema URI is http://schemas.microsoft.com/powershell/Microsoft.Exchange.

-- **credentials**&ndash;A [PSCredential](http://msdn.microsoft.com/en-us/library/system.management.automation.pscredential%28VS.85%29.aspx) object that contains the credentials of the user who is running the application.
+- **credentials** &ndash; A [PSCredential](http://msdn.microsoft.com/en-us/library/system.management.automation.pscredential%28VS.85%29.aspx) object that contains the credentials of the user who is running the application.

-- **count**&ndash;The number of Exchange mailbox users to return.
+- **count** &ndash; The number of Exchange mailbox users to return.

 ```cs
 public Collection<PSObject> GetUsersUsingKerberos(